Fan-Trovio/chiliz-agent-kit/README.md

 ## Contributing

+We welcome contributions from the community!

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

+Please open issues for bugs, questions, or feature requests.

 ## License

-MIT
+MIT — see [LICENSE](LICENSE) for details.